jellytech3438/HDmain/README.md

 * history

 There is a file will be created while initialize a new database called table_history.
-This is alse a future update for recording all the operation in the current database.
+This is also a future update for recording all the operation in the current database.

 * more  functions